 Best for: Modern aesthetics, visibility, contemporary display

-Sleek glass urns work beautifully in contemporary or minimalist homes.
+Sleek glass pet urns work beautifully in contemporary or minimalist homes.
 Some are frosted, colored, or hand-blown for artistic effect.

 Advantages: